w3f/PSPs/PSPs/drafts/psp-dapps-exentions.md

 ## Summary

-This PSP describes how browser applications ("apps") and Extensions can interact with each other.
+This PSP describes how browser applications ("apps") and extensions, such as wallets, can interact with each other.
 Essentially, Dapps should be able to interact with any extension that implements this standard and vice-versa.

 ## Motivation

-This standard unifies the Polkadot and Kusama network by allowing apps to interact with commonly used extensions, such as wallets, and makes it easy to develop new extensions that are compatible with existing apps.
+This standard unifies the Polkadot and Kusama network by allowing apps to interact with commonly used extensions and makes it easy to develop new extensions that are compatible with existing apps.

 ## Specification